OPEN FOR SUBMISSIONS

-- Your story should not have your name anywhere on it, only on the submission form.
+- Your story should not have your name anywhere on it: only put your name on the submission form.

-- Please include, at the beginning of the story, the Twitter prompt that inspired it and is incorporated in the story.
+- At the beginning of the story, please include the daily prompt that inspired you (this prompt must be used in the story).

 - There is a $25 submission fee per story.